Dashboard Member settings

 • public companies can offer their shares for sale to the general public

-• public companies cannot purchase their own shares out of capital
+• public companies cannot purchase their own shares out of capital (ie they can generally only purchase their own shares if they use distributable profits to do so)

 How do you change a private company to a public company?

-A private company can be re-registered as a public company, in line with Part 7 of the Companies Act 2006, by:
+A private company can be re-registered as a public company in line with Part 7 of the Companies Act 2006, by:

 What are the pros and cons of going public?

-The key benefit of becoming a PLC is to be able to raise capital through selling shares to the general public.
-Also, going public often generates publicity, introducing a company and their products to new consumers.
-However, there are more rules and requirements with which public companies must comply.
+However, there are more rules and requirements that public companies must comply with.
 So, this is generally only a suitable option for fairly mature companies, with a suitably advanced infrastructure, looking to expand.

 Ask a lawyer